loopbackio/loopback-next/docs/site/migration/models/mixins.md

-Import the `FindByTitleRepositoryMixin` mixin class factory function, and adjust the declaration of the `NoteRepository` class to extend the class returned from the mixin function that takes in the `DefaultCrudRepository` superclass an input.
+Import the `FindByTitleRepositoryMixin` mixin class factory function, and adjust the declaration of the `NoteRepository` class to extend the class returned from the mixin function that takes in the `DefaultCrudRepository` superclass as input.

 {% include code-caption.html content="src/repositories/note.repository.ts" %}